"Uh, seriously? The lights went out again! What the faack!"

 「I sent an address—it's the library that was renovated a few months ago.
 Sorry again!」

-She hummed quietly, the man gulping down his coffee before opening his mouth.
+She hummed quietly, the man gulping down his coffee.

 "Where we going?"